fwextensions/fwjs-errata/README.md

 Unfortunately, there doesn’t appear to be a way to get access to the getter or setter function via `__lookupGetter__` or `__lookupSetter__` methods that were added in later versions of the Mozilla engine.
 There also is no way to control whether the getters/setters are enumerable.
 If you use the `__defineGetter__` syntax, the resulting property seems to not be enumerable, whereas if you use the object literal syntax, it is.

-See this [blog post](http://whereswalden.com/2010/04/16/more-spidermonkey-changes-ancient-esoteric-very-rarely-used-syntax-for-creating-getters-and-setters-is-being-removed/) for more information on this old getter/setter syntax.
+See this [blog post](http://whereswalden.com/2010/04/16/more-spidermonkey-changes-ancient-esoteric-very-rarely-used-syntax-for-creating-getters-and-setters-is-being-removed/) for more information on this old getter/setter syntax, which has since been removed from the Mozilla engine.

 ## `watch()` and `unwatch()`